-1.3 True classes and displaying grouped frequency distributions ( To Find the true class intervals we have two ways:
+1.3 True classes and displaying grouped frequency distributions (

+To Find the true class interval we have two ways:

-- 1) Subtract from the lower limit and add to the upper limit one- half of the smallest unit. - 2) Decrease the last decimal place of the lower limit by 1 and put 5 after it, and for the upper limit we simply put 5 after the limit.
+- 1) Subtract from the lower limit and add to the upper limit one- half of the smallest unit. - 2) Decrease the last decimal place ctore in over limit by 1 and put 5 after it, and for the upper limit we simply put 5 after the limit.